Kanto-Pharmaceuticals/pokedex-documentation/README.md

 ## Important

 This repository was created as submodule of the [Pokedex](https://github.com/Kanto-Pharmaceuticals/pokedex) with the intention of re-using it's code for scaffolding other projects.
+It is important to use `git` in CLI in order to avoid breaking pointer references.